garryyao/polymer-svg-template/README.md

 # Polymer SVG Template poly-fill

-Templates inside SVG won't work in polymer-1.0 without this poly-fill, include this script on top of your element's <script> tag, it must be evaluated before call to Polymer.
+Templates inside SVG won't work in polymer-1.0 without this poly-fill, include this script on top of your element's `<script>` tag, it must be evaluated before calling Polymer.

 ## Usage